unicode-org/cldr/docs/site/index/cldr-spec/plural-rules.md

 ## Reporting Defects

-When you find errors or omissions in this data, please report the information with a [bug report](/index/bug-reports#TOC-Filing-a-Ticket).
+When you find errors or omissions in this data, please report the information by [filing a ticket](/requesting_changes#how-to-file-a-ticket).
 Please give examples of how the forms may differ.
 You don't have to give the exact rules, but it is extremely helpful!
 Here's an example:

 **Sample Bug Report**